-- If a new student fails to attend at the beginning of first day of the agreed or notified admissions date, the school should undertake reasonable enquiries to establish the child's whereabouts and consider notifying the local authority at the earliest opportunity.
-Schools must monitor all students' attendance through their daily register. - Schools must address all attendance concerns with both parents/carers and child as soon as challenges emerge. - Schools should follow their local authority guidance in terms of the intervals at which they will inform local authorities of the details of students who fail to attend regularly or have missed ten school days or more without permission. - Where a student has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the student can be removed from the Admissions Register when the school and the local authority have failed, after jointly making reasonable enquiries, to establish the whereabouts of the child.
+If a new student fails to attend at the beginning of first day of the agreed or notified admissions date, the school should undertake reasonable enquiries to establish the child's whereabouts and consider notifying the local authority at the earliest opportunity.
+Schools must monitor all students' attendance through their daily register.

+Where a student has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the student can be removed from the Admissions Register when the school and the local authority have failed, after jointly making reasonable enquiries, to establish the whereabouts of the child under regulation 9(1)(h) or (i) of the School Attendance (Student Registration) (England) Regulations 2024 to try to find out where the student is.
 The type of enquiries may include the school/local authority checking with relatives, neighbours, landlords - private or social housing providers - and other local stakeholders who are involved.

-No home visits must or will be undertaken.
-The school will make a written record that they have completed these procedures on their safeguarding systems
+No home visits must or will be undertaken by the school.